 include salicylic acid, cryotherapy, and laser surgery.

-you have a history of warts that come back, you may want to discuss more aggressive
+you have a history of warts that come back, you may want to talk with your doctor about more aggressive

 salicylic acid than with more painful, potentially scarring